 • U.S. Office of Personnel Management

 In June of 2015, the U.S. Office of Personnel Management announced that it was the victim of two separate but connected data breaches.
 These hacks released over 21.5 million records of current, former, and prospective federal employees and contractors, including members of the military over the last 15 years.
-Information exposed included names, addresses, financial and health histories, social security numbers, family members, and maybe even fingerprints.
+The information exposed included names, addresses, financial and health histories, social security numbers, family members, and maybe even fingerprints.

 Fifteen million records were left vulnerable when the cellular service provider's information was breached through the credit tracking firm in September 2015.
-Among the information hacked was names, addresses, social security numbers, and dates of birth of T-Mobile customers.
+Among the information hacked were names, addresses, social security numbers, and dates of birth of T-Mobile customers.
 Lawsuits sprang up due to the vast amount of personal data that may have been exposed.

 • Premera Blue Cross